wolfmanjm/kivy-smoothie-host/README.md

 **WARNING** Backup the sdcard regularly (I use rpi-clone), as the cards do fail quite quickly (I've had one fail after 9 months), the Sandisk ultras seem especially prone to early failure, and apparently using them on RPI invalidatesc the cards warranty.

-**NOTE** on the current image and all installs on raspbian you need to add this...
+**NOTE** on the older versions of raspbian (like bulldog or stretch) you need to add the following, however this is optional on a recent Bullseye install if you run as the user setup during install.

     > sudo nano /etc/udev/rules.d/90-smoothie.rules
     and add this...